netascode/nac-branch/docs/Readme.md

 - LAN QoS (Ingress Classification & Marking)
 - Power over Ethernet (PoE)
 - Rapid Spanning-Tree Protocol (RSTP)
-- Multiple VLAN Support
+- Multiple VLANs
 - LAN Port Schedules

 #### LAN Connectivity ####

 For Release 1 - Early Availability, LAN connectivity is implemented by a single C9300L-24P-4X or C9300L-48P-4X switch within the small branch.
 LAN connectivity consists of 1 Gbps RJ-45 wired LAN ports for connectivity as uplinks to the MX security appliance, uplinks to the CW9176I access points, and all wired LAN clients.
-Ports were set to auto-negotiate port speed and duplex.
-The sb122 template within the /data/templates-inventory-related.yaml file provides an example of the configuration of switch ports.
+The device *$(switch-01) section of the *sb122* template within the *data/templates-inventory-related.yaml* file provides an example of the configuration of switch ports.
+Ports are set to auto-negotiate port speed and duplex via the *link_negotiation* setting.
+A general best practice is to allow switch ports to negotiate speed and duplex unless there is a specific reason otherwise.

-#### QoS (Ingress Classification & Marking)
+#### QoS (Ingress Classification & Marking) ####

 LAN QoS (ingress classification & marking) consist of DSCP to CoS queue mapping configuration as well as rules which classify and set the DSCP marking of traffic.
-The nw_switch template within the /data/templates-network-related.nac.yaml file provides an example DSCP to CoS queue mapping assuming a 12 traffic-class QoS model, using all 8 CoS queues, as well as an example set of QoS classification and marking rules for different VLANs on the switch.
+The *nw_switch* template within the *data/templates-network-related.nac.yaml* file provides an example DSCP to CoS queue mapping assuming a 12 traffic-class QoS model, using all 8 CoS queues, as well as an example set of QoS classification & marking rules for different VLANs on the switch.
+Both are applied at the switch level, meaning the DSCP to CoS queue mapping and the QoS classification & marking rules apply to all ports of the switch to which the template is applied.

+The QoS classification & marking rules shown in the template are meant to provide guidance for the network administrator as to how to configure such services within the context of a YAML file.
+They are not meant to be deployed in a production network, nor do they represent any form of best practices.
+Such configuration would require knowledge of the specific applications and business requirements of the organization.

 #### Power over Ethernet (PoE) ####

 For Release 1 - Early Availability, the  C9300L-24P-4X or C9300L-48P-4X switch within the small branch supplies up to 30 Watts 802.3at / PoE+ power per switch port (ports 1-24 for the C9300L-24P-4X or ports 1-48 for the C9300L-48P-4X).
 This is sufficient to power to the CW-9176I access points within the small branch design, without the use of the USB port.
-PoE is enabled by default on the switch ports and therefore does not appear within the sb122 template within the data/templates-inventory-related.nac.yaml file.
+PoE is enabled by default on the switch ports.
+Therefore, the port level *PoE* setting (boolean - true or false) does not appear within the *sb122* template within the *data/templates-inventory-related.nac.yaml* file.
+A general best practice is to leave PoE enabled on switch ports and allow the switch port to negotiate whether power is to be supplied to the device connected to the switch port.

 #### Rapid Spanning Tree Protocol (RSTP) ####

-RTSP is enabled by default on the switch ports of the C9300L-24P-4X or C9300L-48P-4X small branch switch and therefore does not appear within the sb122 template within the data/templates-inventory-related.nac.yaml file.
-In addition, BPDU guard and storm control are hardcoded within the sb122 template to be enabled for the access ports (ports not configured as trunk ports.
-The storm control configuration is hardcoded within the nw_switch template within the data/templates-network-related.nac.yaml file to restrict broadcast, multicast, and unknown unicast traffic to 30% of the available bandwidth of the switch ports.
+RSTP is enabled by default on the switch ports of the C9300L-24P-4X or C9300L-48P-4X small branch switch.
+Therefore, the port level *rstp* setting (boolean - true or false) does not appear within the *sb122* template within the *data/templates-inventory-related.nac.yaml* file.
+In addition, BPDU guard (configured via the *stp_guard* setting) and storm control (configured via the boolean *storm_control* setting) are hardcoded within the *sb122* template to be enabled for the access ports (ports not configured as trunk ports).
+The storm control configuration itself is hardcoded within the *nw_switch* template within the *data/templates-network-related.nac.yaml* file to restrict broadcast, multicast, and unknown unicast traffic to 30% of the available bandwidth of the switch ports.

+A general best practice is to leave RSTP protocol enabled on all switch ports within a small branch to minimize the chance of an outage or degradation of service resulting from an inadvertent loop in the network.
+Given the small branch design consists of only a single switch, the chance of this happening is probably low.
+However, the benefits from enabling RSTP generally outweigh the minor time delay necessary for a switch port to move from a blocking to a forwarding state.

-#### Multiple VLAN Support ####
+#### Multiple VLANs ####

 For Release 1 - Early Availability the small branch design YAML files are hardcoded to support four VLANs - Data (VLAN 10), Voice (VLAN 20), Guest (VLAN 30), and Infrastructure (VLAN 1).

+> :information_source:
+> Configuration for VLAN 1 does not appear within the YAML configuration files, since this is a default configuration.
+Work is ongoing to import VLAN 1 configuration to make it visible within the YAML configuration files to the network administrator.

+Multiple VLAN support is enabled through *vlans_settings* within the *app_vlans* template of the *data/templates-appliance-related.nac.yaml* file.
 Layer 3 (SVI) interface definitions for the VLANs are configured on the MX-85 security appliance.
-These are defined within the app_vlans template within the data/templates-appliance-related.nac.yaml file.
-The template allow for the subnet of each VLAN as well as the IP address of the MX-85 Layer 3 (SVI) interface corresponding to the VLAN to be defined by the network administrator through variable definitions.
+These are defined within the same template.
+The template allows for the subnet of each VLAN as well as the IP address of the MX-85 Layer 3 (SVI) interface corresponding to the VLAN to be specified by the network administrator through variable definitions.

 VLAN trunking is supported on the links between the MX-85 security appliance and the C9300L-24P-4X or C9300L-48P-4X switch.
-On the MX-85 security appliance, this is configured within the app_ports template within the data/templates-appliance-related.nac.yaml file.
-On the switch (ports 1-2), this is configured within the sb122 template within the data/templates-inventory-related.nac.yaml file.
+On the MX-85 security appliance, this is configured within the *app_ports* template within the *data/templates-appliance-related.nac.yaml* file.
+On the switch (ports 1-2), this is configured within the *sb122* template within the *data/templates-inventory-related.nac.yaml* file.

 VLAN trunking is also supported on the links between the C9300L-24P-4X or C9300L-48P-4X switch and the CW-9176I access points.
-On the switch (ports 5-13), this is configured within the sb122 template within the data/templates-inventory-related.nac.yaml file.
-On the access points, Data, Voice, and Guest SSIDs are mapped to separate VLANs specified by the network administrator through variable definitions.
+On the switch (ports 5-13), this is again configured within the *sb122* template within the *data/templates-inventory-related.nac.yaml* file.
+On the access points, Data, Voice, and Guest SSIDs are mapped to separate VLANs specified through variable definitions.
+This is configured within the *wireless* template within the *data/templates-network-related.nac.yaml* file.

-Access ports (ports 5-24 on the C9300L-24P-4X or ports 5-48 on the C9300L-48P-4X) on the switch are configured with a VLAN and voice VLAN configuration.
-For Release 1 - Early Availability, these are hardcoded to be VLAN 1 and VLAN 30 respectively, within the app_ports template within the data/templates-appliance-related.nac.yaml file.
+Access ports (ports 5-24 on the C9300L-24P-4X or ports 5-48 on the C9300L-48P-4X) on the switch are hardcoded with a VLAN and voice VLAN configuration within the *app_ports* template within the *data/templates-appliance-related.nac.yaml* file.

 #### LAN Port Schedules #####

 LAN Port schedules allow network administrators to set up recurring time-based schedules in which LAN switch ports are enabled or disabled for security and/or power savings purposes.
-The nw_switch template within the data/templates-network-related.nac.yaml file provides an example YAML configuration of a LAN port schedule in which all switch ports are enabled at all hours for all days of the week.
+The *nw_switch* template within the *data/templates-network-related.nac.yaml* file provides an example YAML configuration of a LAN port schedule in which all switch ports are enabled at all hours for all days of the week.
 This can be modified to suit the needs of the particular organization.
-The example port schedule is applied to all switch ports of the C9300L-24P-4X or C9300L-48P-4X small branch switch within the sb122 template within the data/templates-inventory-related.nac.yaml file.
+The example port schedule is applied to all switch ports of the C9300L-24P-4X or C9300L-48P-4X small branch switch via the *port_schedule_name* setting within the *sb122* template within the *data/templates-inventory-related.nac.yaml* file.

 ### Security Services ###